-Their first theme of 2018 is rainbows, and since it’s been cold and grey here, I was so excited to fill the walls with a little sunshine and color!
+Their unofficial theme of 2018 seems to be rainbows, and since it’s been cold and grey here, I was so excited to fill the walls with a little sunshine and color!
 Their shapes and colors remind me of a series of paintings by one of my very favorite artists – Frank Stella.
 The curving arcs and glowing color combinations in Frank’s Protractor Series are stunning to see in person – and a quick google image search will help you understand why rainbows and Stellas go together like peanut butter and jelly.

 I often find the best way to get creative is to take something familiar, rip it apart, and start building it back up in a way that’s different.
 So that’s EXACTLY what we did for our deconstructed rainbow collages.
 Starting with something fun and familiar (like a rainbow) can introduce kids to abstract art ideas or approaches in a way that’s more appealing.
 It can also provide an opportunity to experiment with different mediums and learn about color.